-Every cleaning job has its specific challenges for custodial crews, and nursing home cleaning is one of the toughest assignments.
+Every cleaning job presents specific challenges for custodial crews.
+However, nursing home cleaning might be one of the toughest assignments.
 Much like young children, seniors in nursing homes have immune systems that are particularly susceptible to illness from infection by virus and other diseases.
 To help prevent the spread of germs and sicknesses in any assisted-living facility, complete removal of contaminated dirt and soils on floors and surfaces needs to be the focus.
 Here are some precautions to take when cleaning a nursing home.

 Avoid Cross-Contamination When Cleaning Nursing Homes